 The Tatra Mountains have an important influence on the downstream areas.
 Precipiation water captured at high altitudes flows via the stream network or groundwater aquifers to other regions (the lowlands and uplands) where the demand from population centres, agriculture and industry is high.
-Hence, the Tatra Mountains are the "water tower" for Central Europe, a place of a storage and distribution of water to regions both in the Baltic Sea and the Black Sea basins (Photo.
-3.2).
+Hence, the Tatra Mountains are a "water tower" for Central Europe a place of a storage and distribution of water to regions both in the Baltic Sea and the Black Sea basins.